jf-2023/finance-apis-2024-08-27/README.md

-# Finance API presentation on 08/27/24
+# Finance API presentation @ Hacker Dojo on 08/27/24

 This Repo outlines the upcoming talk scheduled for 08/27/24 at the dojo.
 The focus will be on the EDGAR database API provided by the SEC, and we'll explore how to fetch data, clean it, and return a pandas DataFrame.